AhmedReda002/Detecting-Student-Learning-Styles-VARK-/README.md

 plt.legend()

 plt.show()
+Use code with caution.
 Contributions
-Contributions to enhance the model’s accuracy, efficiency, or functionality are welcome.
+Contributions to enhance the model's accuracy, efficiency, or functionality are welcome.
 Potential areas for improvement include:
 Expanding the dataset
 Experimenting with different CNN architectures Incorporating data augmentation techniques
 Enhancing model evaluation metrics